Original Art Dimensions

-COMIC STRIP artists also use Bristol board, but comic strip art is smaller than comic book art.
+Comic strip artists also use Bristol board, but comic strip art is smaller than comic book art.
 11"x14" pads work perfectly and let you fit two strips on one page.

 You will also need a T-square.
 You can probably pick one up at the art store for $10-$15.
 It will save you loads of time when you're drawing 90 degree angles for not only your original art guides, but for panel borders as well.
 It's a must have.
 An 18" or larger T-square is recommended.

 This should be obvious: When you're ruling off your original art...use a pencil.
 You're going to erase these lines once you've inked your panel borders.

-Below we have a typical comic strip template.
+And if you like to draw newspaper comic strips, below we have a typical comic strip template.
 This is the generic three or four panel strip you see in your newspaper.
 The goal is a little different here.
 You just want the panel border.
 Your original art size for strips is 4" x 13".
 With an 11" x 14" pad of bristol you can fit two strips on one sheet like you see here.